 Keri Elmsly | Executive Creative Director at Second Story

 Liz Valentine | Co-founder and CEO at Swift

 Tsili Pines | Founding Co-Director of Design Week Portland, Host of CreativeMornings, Creative Director at FINE

 Jen's recap below:

 We agreed we wanted to answer questions about design from our experience as women, but not discuss specific issues relevant to being a woman.
 We discussed gender on a few points, but wholly it was a perspective based evening.

 Most of us agreed that women aren’t asked to speak enough, the reasons for that were speculated in line with industry coverage on the subject (women have to get home to families, that they don’t get asked and then don’t come up in searches, etc).
 We all agreed you say “yes” when you’re asked so that it perpetuates a reality where it happens more.
 We talked about the benefits of single speaker content verses panels and and how they connect differently with an audience.
-Single speaker can be more complete and thoughtful because there is usually a message and and a thesis.
+Single speaker can be more complete and thoughtful because there is usually a message and an a thesis.
 Panels, like this one, are stronger when the participants varied backgrounds bring contrasting insights to the same topic.
-Each panel member had wildly different roles and experience – but there was a lot of consensus on the issues we discussed.
+Each panel member had wildly different roles and experience - but there was a lot of consensus on the issues we discussed.

 On preserving the Portland design scene.